tlswg/tls13-spec/draft-ietf-tls-tls13.md

 number being maintained independently at both sides thus records which are delivered out of order result in AEAD deprotection failures.

-The plaintext protected by the AEAD function consists of content plus variable-length padding.
-Because the padding is also encrypted, the attacker cannot directly determine the length of the padding, but may be able to measure it indirectly by the use of timing channels exposed during record processing (i.e., seeing how long it takes to process a record).
-In general, it is not known how to remove this type of channel because even a constant time padding removal function will then feed the content into data-dependent functions.

 The re-keying technique in TLS 1.3 (see {{updating-traffic-keys}}) follows the construction of the serial generator in [REKEY], which shows that re-keying can allow keys to be used for a larger number of encryptions than without